Outbound sales have become much harder these last few years.

 Response rate is the percentage of your list that responds to your emails.
 This measures how enticing your email body is.

-strategy mentioned before).
-As the goal of your cold outreach is to book meetings,
+pre-targeting strategy mentioned before).
+As the goal of your cold outreach is

 - CTA: Interest-based CTA vs. Demo vs. requesting time